JKZacarias/Linamar_Planner/Instructions.md

 <b>1.</b> As soon as the program launches, a seperate window will appear asking for an authorization code.
 ![action_needed](https://github.com/user-attachments/assets/179aa43c-98ef-4abf-a36e-13f3d3b24f97)

-<b>2.</b> Within your web browser, you will be prompted to login to your Microsoft Outlook account in order to connect calandar functionality.
+<b>2.</b> Within your web browser, you will be prompted to login to your Microsoft Outlook account in order to connect calendar functionality.
 ![calendar_permissions](https://github.com/user-attachments/assets/30e00668-d844-4e91-b89a-12bd9e01c765)

-<b>3.</b> After allowing the program to edit your Microsoft Outlook calandar, wait until the page redirects to a localhost address:
+<b>3.</b> After allowing the program to edit your Microsoft Outlook Calendar, wait until the page redirects to a localhost address:
 ![updated_code_needed](https://github.com/user-attachments/assets/7dff732c-8b8c-4345-8ede-37aaff9faf37)

 <b>4.</b> Copy the following code within your URL: